bartTC/django-eventlog/docs/installation.md

 ### Re-use event groups

-You can re-use the same event group through the code, if you pass a fixed group name:
+You can re-use the same event group through the code, if you pass a known group name:

 ```python
 from eventlog import EventGroup